Save 50% on the UFC 237 PPV: Namajunas vs. Andrade With ESPN+ | Digital Trends

-A highly anticipated MMA event is coming this Saturday to Rio de Janeiro, Brazil, with UFC 237 featuring a long-awaited showdown between Rose Namajunas and Jessica Andrade for the UFC women’s strawweight title.
-UFC 237: Namajunas vs. Andrade is a pay-per-view event, meaning that MMA fans will have to shell out $60 to view the action.
-New ESPN+ members can score a nice discount, however, by taking advantage of this PPV bundle deal that knocks 30 bucks off of the price.
+A highly anticipated MMA event is happening today in Rio de Janeiro, Brazil, with UFC 237 featuring a long-awaited showdown between Rose Namajunas and Jessica Andrade for the UFC women’s strawweight title.
+UFC 237: Namajunas vs. Andrade is a pay-per-view event, meaning that MMA fans will have to drop $60 to actually view the action.
+New ESPN+ members can score a nice discount, however, by taking advantage of this bundle deal that knocks 30 bucks off of the price.
 Read on to find out more about UFC 237 and ESPN+.

 The headlining fights at UFC 237 are shaping up to be incredibly exciting, with standing champion “Thug Rose” Namajunas defending her title against number-one ranked UFC strawweight Jessica Andrade.
 Also on the main card is a middleweight bout between American Jared Cannonnier and Brazilian legend Anderson Silva, who are both itching to get back on top of things after a string of recent losses.